 Vaccine Injured Bereaved UK (VIBUK)

-Hausfeld works actively with the media to raise the profile of the issues.
-Some of the news channels and broadsheets have already reported on these crucial issues:
+Hausfeld worked actively with the media to raise the profile of the issues at hand.
+A selection of some news channels and broadsheets:

 BBC - Widower calls for easier access to vaccine damages payment